INSIGHTS IN ACTION

 2. Define Point "A"

 With the reports your system will produce in hand - call them point "B" - you're now prepared to identify the right starting point for your SaaS data.
-Since it's helpful to compare results with prior period performance, this step starts with evaluating your historical data.
-Is it worth the time and cost required to manipulate that historical data so that it can be presented in the same format as your newly designed reports?
-It's not uncommon to start measuring your SaaS metrics from scratch (another reason you shouldn't wait) because the data cleanup is cost and time prohibitive.
+Since it's helpful for a SaaS company to compare results with prior period performance, this step starts with evaluating your historical data.
+Is it worth the time and cost required for a SaaS company to manipulate that historical data so that it can be presented in the same format as your newly designed reports?
+It's not uncommon to start measuring important SaaS metrics from scratch (another reason you shouldn't wait) because the data cleanup is cost and time prohibitive.

 3. Nail Recurring Revenue

-Read this article for a primer on revenue recognition.
+Read this article for a primer on revenue recognition management for a recurring revenue firm.
 If you take nothing else from the post, don't let proper revenue recognition fall off your radar.
+Left unattended, your recurring revenue - the basis for your company's valuation, will become a big valuation detractor.

 4. Prepare Your Team